 If a student wishes to go to college, they are well-equipped to make the case and perform well when they do go.

 As with any other personal goals that they have set for themselves, students with college aspirations find ways to be successful.
 They prepare for necessary tests.
 They complete the prerequisites when possible, or negotiate their way around them skillfully.
 Our students who choose to go to college do so because it is their idea and not simply the default path to be swept into without question or intent.
 Our students' genuine interests and drive come across to admissions officers who see them as budding peers rather than immature and entitled children.

-In several ways, experiences at Arts & Ideas can facilitate the transition to college.
+In several ways, experiences at Arts & Ideas develop the skills necessary for success in college.
 Our students know how to discuss and debate, so that they are ready to participate.
 They have explored interests and studied independently for years, so that they are ready to focus on their chosen areas of study.
 Since they have freely interacted with fellow students of all ages and backgrounds, they are not easily distracted by the college social scene nor overwhelmed by any newfound freedom.

 ... supplementary instruction?